Getting Started - Preparing for IRB Submission

 Once you have logged into iMedRIS, click on the Project Assistant tab on the left.
 Next, click on Add a new Project to begin the electronic application.
 The electronic application will guide you through the research questions you must address depending on the type of research study you will be conducting.
 After you complete the electronic application, you will be prompted to upload master protocols, investigator's brochures, surveys, questionnaires, consent form(s), and other study documents.
 You will then be able to route the application and associated documents to all persons who must sign off before the IRB receives it (explained in Step 5 below).

 Should you have any questions regarding the IRB electronic application, do not hesitate to contact the IRB office at (901) 448-4824.
-In addition, consult the 2-hour online training video located under the Training link to the left side of the screen and/or the printable Guides and Tips located under the iMedRIS Guides & Tips page to the left.
+In addition, consult the printable Guides and Tips located under the iMedRIS Guides & Tips page to the left.
 If you need more individualized assistance, you may request a one-on-one training from the IRB.

 Step 4: Be sure to address appropriate institutional requirements